 If you create too many lead magnets, you risk not giving your prospects valuable content.
 If it looks like you’re creating lead magnets for the sake of collecting email addresses, your prospects won’t find value in them, and they won’t look to you as an expert in the field.

-Creating lead magnets that offer value include the following actions:
+Creating lead magnets that offer value includes the following actions:

 - Research your prospect’s needs and identify a core offering.